Pivotal Cloud Cache Operator Guide

 PCC requires PCF with PCF Elastic Runtime v1.9.11 or later.

-Follow the steps below to install PCC on PCF:
+Follow the steps below to start installing PCC on PCF:

 - Download the tile from the Pivotal Network.

-- Click Add next to the uploaded product description.
+- Click the + symbol next to the uploaded product description.

 Assign Availability Zones and Networks

-- Select an Availability Zone (AZ) where your singleton virtual machines (VMs) will reside.
+- Under Place singleton jobs in, select the Availability Zone (AZ) where your singleton virtual machines (VMs) will reside.

-- Select the AZs used to distribute the GemFire VMs.
+- Under Balance other jobs in, select the AZ(s) you want to use for distributing other GemFire VMs.
 We recommend selecting all of them.

 - For Network, select your Elastic Runtime network.